An Emotional Aaron Rodgers Introduces Teammates to His Wife

 For a moment, no one said anything as Rodgers silently wept, clutching his phone to his chest.

-“She’s… hot,” rookie QB Will Howard offered weakly.
+“She’s… hot,” Jalen Ramsey offered weakly.

 “Yeah… she’s… great, man,” Chris Boswell added, gently patting Rodgers’ back as he cried excessively.